Benefits of Mulch

 - Hardwood mulch is either a byproduct of the lumber industry or made from recycled, biodegradable materials.
 Hardwood mulch tends to make the soil more alkaline as it decomposes.

 Straw also comes in bales and is lightweight, making it easy to transport but a challenge to spread evenly on a windy day.
 It lacks the pleasing appearance of other mulch and isn’t a top choice for landscaping, but as a garden mulch, weed-free straw helps protect plants from rot caused by fungus and disease.
-It also deters insect pests from laying eggs and is good for winter protection of perennials, strawberries and small plants.
+It also deters insects from laying eggs and is good for winter protection of perennials, strawberries and small plants.
 It decomposes quickly, so you need to replace it more often than other mulch.
 Straw is a common mulch for newly seeded lawns, where it helps protect the seed from birds and rodents.

 Compost is a mulch that excels at adding organic matter to the soil.
 It’s highly suitable for use around flowers and vegetables.
 However, this rich medium provides good growing conditions for weeds.
 If appearance is important, use it as a soil amendment and find a more visually pleasing material as a cover.